EDITORIAL: Rules for election-related letters

 - Election letters will not be published in the ﬁnal issue preceding any election since there would be no opportunity for the opposing candidate to respond.

-Questions regarding paid election letters in the Independent Review should be directed to Publisher Brent Schacherer at 320-693-3266.
+Questions regarding paid election letters in the Hutchinson Leader should be directed to Publisher Brent Schacherer at 320-693-3266.